 Antibiotics for Sinusitis

-Don't routinely prescribe antibiotics for acute mild-to-moderate sinusitis unless symptoms last for seven or more days OR symptoms worsen after initial clinical improvement.
+Don't routinely prescribe antibiotics for acute mild-to-moderate sinusitis unless symptoms last for ten or more days OR symptoms worsen after initial clinical improvement.
 (Symptoms must include discolored nasal secretions AND facial or dental tenderness to percussion.)

 Most sinusitis in the ambulatory setting is due to a viral infection that will resolve on its own.
 Despite consistent recommendations to the contrary, antibiotics are prescribed in over 80% of outpatient visits for acute sinusitis.

 Sinusitis accounts for 16 million office visits and $5.8 billion in annual health care.

 Sources: AAO-HNSF Updated Clinical Practice Guideline: Adult Sinusitis (Affirmation of Value by the AAFP)

 Sinusitis is one of the most common diagnoses in primary care.
 Annually, it accounts for 15% to 20% of adult antibiotic prescriptions and costs more than $20 million in patient visits.
 Current recommendations strongly support not prescribing antibiotics within the first week of illness for mild to moderate sinusitis.(1) A meta-analysis published in 2012 in the Archives of Internal Medicine states that some randomized controlled trials showed that patients assigned to antibiotics had a 7% to 14% higher rate of improvement in symptoms.(2) However, these researchers concluded that the potential harms from use of antibiotics to manage sinusitis, including adverse effects (e.g., diarrhea), increased risk of antibiotic resistance, and cost, clearly outweigh the potential minor benefits.